covjson/specification/domain-types.md

 - A Polygon is an array of LinearRing arrays.
 For Polygons with multiple rings, the first MUST be the exterior ring and any others MUST be interior rings or holes.

 - A domain with Polygon domain type MUST have the axis `"composite"` which has a single Polygon value.
-- The axis `"composite"` MUST have the data type `"Polygon"` and the component identifiers `"x","y"`.
+- The axis `"composite"` MUST have the data type `"polygon"` and the component identifiers `"x","y"`.
 - A Polygon domain MAY have the axes `"z"` and `"t"` which both MUST have a single value only.

 Domain example: